abdullah-coder007/cpp-practice-portfolio/README.md

-# C++ Practice Portfolio
+# 💻 C++ Practice Portfolio

-This repository contains my beginner-level C++ programs developed as part of my programming practice and coursework.
+This repository contains my beginner-to-intermediate level C++ programs developed during my learning journey in programming and Computer Science fundamentals.

 ---

-## 📌 Topics Covered
+## 📌 About This Repository

-- Input / Output
-- Conditional statements (if-else)
-- Basic arithmetic expressions
-- Real-life mini problems (profit/loss, room cost calculation)
+The purpose of this repository is to practice and strengthen core programming concepts in C++ by solving logic-based and real-world problems.

 ---

+## 🧠 Topics Covered

+- Input / Output handling
+- Conditional statements (if-else, nested conditions)
+- Mathematical expressions
+- Number classification
+- Sorting and comparison logic
+- Coordinate geometry
+- Real-world problem solving

+---

 ## 📂 Programs Included

-### 1. Profit Calculation
+### 💰 Profit Calculation
-Calculates total price, cost, and profit percentage.
+Calculates total price, total cost, and profit percentage.

-### 2. Expression Evaluation
+### 🧮 Expression Evaluation
-Evaluates mathematical expressions using variables.
+Evaluates mathematical expressions using variables and operators.

-### 3. User Input Expressions
+### 📥 User Input Expressions
-Takes input from user and performs calculations.
+Performs calculations using values entered by the user.

-### 4. Room Cost Calculator
+### 🏠 Room Cost Calculator
-Calculates paint, tile, and panel cost based on room dimensions.
+Calculates painting, tiling, and paneling costs based on room dimensions.

-### 5. Largest & Smallest Finder
+### 🔢 Largest & Smallest Number Finder
-Finds largest and smallest values from input numbers.
+Finds the largest and smallest values among multiple numbers.

+### ⚖️ Even/Odd and Positive/Negative Checker
+Determines whether numbers are:
+- Even or Odd
+- Positive or Negative
+- Positive Even, Positive Odd, Negative Even, or Negative Odd

+### 🔀 Sorting of Numbers
+Arranges numbers in:
+- Ascending order
+- Descending order

+### 📍 Coordinate System Analyzer
+Determines whether a point lies:
+- On the X-Axis
+- On the Y-Axis
+- At the Origin
+- In the First, Second, Third, or Fourth Quadrant

 ---

-## 🎯 Purpose
+## 🎯 Learning Goals

-To improve my understanding of C++ fundamentals and build a strong programming foundation for Computer Science studies.
+Through this repository, I aim to:

+- Build strong problem-solving skills
+- Improve logical thinking
+- Strengthen C++ fundamentals
+- Prepare for advanced topics such as Functions, Arrays, Structures, and Object-Oriented Programming

 ---

+## 🚀 Future Projects

+Planned projects include:

+- ATM Management System
+- CyberCafe System
+---

 ## 👨‍💻 Author

-Abdullah.
+**Abdullah**

+BSCS Aspirant | Learning C++ Programming and Problem Solving